-- This policy is in place to ensure that a concern or complaint is managed sympathetically, efficiently, at the appropriate level and resolved at the earliest possible stage.
-This is good practice, fair to those concerned and it helps to promote parents', carers' and pupils' confidence in the school's ability to safeguard and promote welfare. - The school will try to resolve every concern or complaint with the aim of putting right a matter which may have gone wrong and, where necessary, review the school's systems and procedures in light of the circumstances. - The aim of the Complaints Procedure is to facilitate the efficient resolution of concerns by providing a transparent and simple process for complainants, staff and governors of the school. - The school's role is to: - resolve concerns through informal discussions at the earliest stage; - provide named contacts and a timescale for a response to be made by the school; - focus on resolving complaints rather than apportioning blame; - promote confidentiality and discretion; - be forthright in dealing with vexatious, abusive, malicious and anonymous complainants. - The school believes that the effective resolution of a complaint is based on the prompt notification of concerns, a shared trust between the complainant and the school and a mutual respect for the privacy and confidentiality of information. - Any complaint made to the school will start to be dealt with as soon as it is lodged.
+- This policy is in place to ensure that a concern or complaint is managed sympathetically, efficiently, at the appropriate level, and resolved at the earliest possible stage.
+This is good practice, fair to those concerned and it helps to promote parents', carers' and pupils' confidence in the school's ability to safeguard and promote welfare. - The school will try to resolve every concern or complaint with the aim of putting right a matter which may have gone wrong and, where necessary, review the school's systems and procedures in light of the circumstances. - The aim of the Complaints Procedure is to facilitate the efficient resolution of concerns by providing a transparent and simple process for complainants, staff and governors of the school. - The school's role is to: - resolve concerns through informal discussions at the earliest stage; - provide named contacts and a timescale for a response to be made by the school; - focus on resolving complaints rather than apportioning blame; - promote confidentiality and discretion; - be forthright in dealing with vexatious, abusive, malicious and anonymous complainants. - The school believes that the effective resolution of a complaint is based on the prompt notification of concerns, a shared trust between the complainant and the school and a mutual respect for the privacy and confidentiality of information. - Any complaint made to the school during term time will start to be dealt with as soon as it is lodged.
 When the procedure refers to working days, these are Monday to Friday, during term time.
+When complaints are made out of term time, the school will consider them to have been received on the first day after the holiday period.